Buy Prednisone (Prednisolone) online at lowes Price

 In contrast, prednisolone is already in its active form when administered and doesn't require conversion by the liver.

-This difference has practical implication:
+This difference has practical implications:

-How to Use Prednisolone?
+How to Use Prednisone (Prednisolone)?

-Oral Administration: If you're taking prednisolone tablets or oral solution, consume them with food or after meals to reduce the risk of stomach upset.
+Oral Administration: If you're taking Prednisone tablets or oral solution, consume them with food or after meals to reduce the risk of stomach upset.
 Swallow tablets whole without crushing or breaking them.
 For the liquid form, use the provided measuring device to ensure an accurate dose.

 Topical Forms: When using creams or ointments, apply a thin layer to the affected area as directed, avoiding the eyes, mouth, and open wounds.
 Wash your hands thoroughly after application unless your hands are the treated area.